sherwin-ad/my_tutorials/va/va-fixed.md

-## How to check whether the server supports Forward Secrecy
+## How to check wether the server supports Forward Secrecy

 In [this article](https://www.namecheap.com/support/knowledgebase/article.aspx/9652/38/perfect-forward-secrecy-what-it-is/) we have reviewed what is Perfect Forward Secrecy and how it works.
 Here we will discuss the way to check if your server supports FS.